guigrpa/storyboard/README.md

 // 2016-03-09T16:52:48.882Z           test DEBUG   circularRef: [CIRCULAR]
 ```

-Note that `attach` and `attachInline` have no effect on the way attachments are shown in the Storyboard DevTools.
+*Note: `attach` and `attachInline` have no effect on the way attachments are shown in the Storyboard DevTools.*

 ### Log filtering